Aletheios42/Aletheios42/README.md

 ## 👨‍🏫 Professional Profile

-- 📚 **Teaching Experience**: Several years teaching in various fields, from mathematics to system administration and web development.
+- 📚 **Education**: Several years teaching in various fields, from mathematics to system administration and web development.
-- 🎯 **2025 Goals**: Homelab to run my personal projects on pods, Finishing 42Cursus.
+- 🎯 **2025 Goals**: Homelab to run my personal projects on pods, Finishing 42Cursus and leaving EU.
 - 🤝 **Open Source Collaboration**: Willing to contribute to open-source projects.
 Feel free to reach out!

 ---